 The Federal Pell Grant is the largest federal need-based aid program and does not have to be repaid.
 Eligibility for this program is determined by your Expected Family Contribution (EFC), which is calculated from information you and/or your parents provided on the FAFSA.
 Currently, you would be eligible for a Pell Grant if you have an EFC below 4617 and have not yet received a bachelor's degree.
 Once initial eligibility is determined, the number of credit hours you are enrolled in is taken into account to determine the amount of Pell Grant you qualify for.
 Even though you may initially be eligible for the Pell Grant, the number of hours you are enrolled in may reduce the Pell Grant award to zero.
-For the 2009-2010 academic year, Pell Grants range form $488 to $2,675 per semester based on EFC and enrollment status.
+For the 2015-2016 academic year, Pell Grants range from $301 to $2,865 per semester based on EFC and enrollment status.

 The Teacher Education Assistance for College and Higher Education Grant Program or TEACH grant provides up to $4000 per year in grants for undergraduate and graduate students who intend to teach full-time in high need subject areas for at least four years at schools that serve students from low-income families.
 To be considered for this grant students must declare a TEACH grant eligible major and meet one of the listed academic achievements.
 Please click on the links below for more information concerning the TEACH grant.